mxagar/elastic_search_guide/README.md

 # Unix: bin/elasticsearch
 ```

+:warning: **IMPORTANT**: save the ZIP archive, since we need to extract it every time we want a new node!

 When we run `bin\elasticsearch.bat` for the first time a **cluster is created** and its configuration is performed in some minutes.
 Some values are created are delivered:

 - A **superuser** and its password, we copy and save them, e.g., in `.env`